-Countries across the globe are looking to raise their renewable energy mix to 22.5% by 2020.
 To maximize renewable energy production, Envision turned to AI.
-“Smart” wind turbines equipped with up to 500 sensors each can monitor factors like wind speed and direction, and improve energy production by up to 15 percent.
+Its “smart” wind turbines equipped with up to 500 sensors monitor factors like wind speed and direction, and improve energy production by up to 15 percent.

 Northern Territory Fisheries